How it Works: Peptides for Muscle Growth

 Growth hormone stimulation

-Some peptides act as growth hormone secretagogues, signaling the pituitary gland to release more growth hormone.
-Growth hormone then stimulates the liver to produce insulin-like growth factor (IGF-1), a growth hormone-releasing hormone.
+Some peptides act as growth hormone secretagogues.
+These basically signal the pituitary gland to release more growth hormone.
+The growth hormone then prompts the liver to produce insulin-like growth factor (IGF-1), a growth hormone-releasing hormone.

 Mimicking growth factors